cjohansen/lookup/README.md

 - `'"meta[property]"` matches all meta tags with the property attribute.
 - `'"meta[property=og:title]"` matches all meta tags with the property attribute set to "og:title".
+- `h1:has(a)` matches all h1 elements that contain the provided selector

 Additionally supports all [attribute selector operators](https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors).